bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

     bfe99000-bfeba000 rw-p 00000000 00:00 0          [stack]

-However straight after `malloc` is invoked, as can be seen below, the magic of the `brk()` syscall in action is witnessed, which creates a heap segment by adjusting the program break location.
+Straight after `malloc` is invoked, as can be seen below, the magic of the `brk()` syscall in action can be witnessed, which creates a heap segment by adjusting the programs break location.
 The heap segement in this case is placed just on top of the libc mapped program code (0xb757c000).

     # cat /proc/2663/maps
     08048000-08049000 r-xp 00000000 08:01 653369     /root/code/arena/arena